-Hot weather brings with it unique challenges for moving your home or office possessions.
+Moving in hot weather brings with it unique challenges for relocating your home or office possessions.
 The heat tends to put our bodies under more stress in addition to the strenuous activity that comes with moving.
-So whether you are doing the heavy lifting yourself or supervising professional movers while they handle your precious belongings, take extra precautions to prevent heat-related complications and ensure your relocation goes as smooth as possible.
+Whether you’re doing the heavy lifting yourself or supervising professional movers to handle your belongings, it’s important to take extra precautions to ensure your relocation goes as smooth as possible.

 Food and Drink